The Cure Starts Now is truly a grass-roots effort and your participation helps further our mission of finding the homerun cure for cancer.

 Alexis seemed completely healthy.
 Then, one day she had dizziness, balance issues and gait.
 Her dance Teacher in class noticed Alexis almost fell a few times, having trouble with her routine dance steps, and feeling dizzy.
 She was also walking very abnormally.
 Her Mom took Alexis to urgent care.
 They instructed her to go to Dell Children's Hospital immediately where a CT Scan showed there was something in her brain.
 Alexis was immediately admitted to the hospital.
 The next day an MRI confirmed her parent's worst nightmare.
 An inoperable tumor called DIPG, a term her parents never heard before.

 Alexis received the standard 6 weeks of radiation and participated in the ONC201 trial.
 When an MRI showed her tumor was in progression and had metastasized, she was withdrawn from the trial.
 Alexis went through another 20 rounds of radiation giving her a few more months of time to create memories with her parents and older Sister, Chloe.
 She battled a full year, July 16, 2019 to July 16,2020.

 During her short 7 years on Earth Alexis positively impacted many people.
 Her light continues to shine down from heaven.

-Honor Brock, Kate, Claire, and Alexis by starting a fundraiser in honor of their chapter today!
+Honor Brock, Kate, and Alexis by starting a fundraiser in honor of their chapter today!